vguleaev/vguleaev.dev/src/content/blog/most-common-design-patterns-top-5.md

 Is this a Factory? **Yes, it is**.
 Is this a Design Pattern? **Not really**.

 Well at least it's not a design pattern described in the original "Gang of Four" book.
 In fact a pattern called "Factory" **does not even exist** in the book, instead there are "Factory Method" and "Abstract Factory" patterns.
-Those patterns heavily rely on inheritance and method overwriting.
+Those patterns heavily rely on inheritance and method overriding.

 So do we still need to know this simple factory version?